siouan/frontend-gradle-plugin/README.md

 The task takes advantage of [Gradle incremental build][gradle-incremental-build], and is not executed again unless one of its inputs/outputs changed.
 The task is _UP-TO-DATE_ during a Gradle build, and skipped.

-This task should not be executed directly.
-It is called automatically by Gradle, if the `installFrontend` task is executed.
+> This task should not be executed directly.
+Gradle executes it if the build requires it.

 ### Install Yarn